 Terrace House

-Terrace House is one of the few Japanese reality TV shows.
+Terrace House is one of few Japanese reality TV shows.
 It follows three Japanese men and three Japanese women temporarily living in a house together.
 Drama and romance ensue as these strangers meet and cohabitate with one another.
 It’s an interesting show that reveals how Japanese people interact with one another and how they approach love and relationships.

-Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, Japanese culture and more.
+Want to find out more about Japan?
+Stay tuned to Flip Japan Guide for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, Japanese culture, and more.